verivital/behaverify/REPRODUCIBILITY/2024_SEFM/README.md

 There is a similar simple robot file.

-**ADDITIONALLY**, we provide a .sh script in **/behaverify/REPRODUCIBILTY/2024\_SEFM/MoVe4BT/install\_MoVe4BT.sh** for instlal MoVe4BT.
+**ADDITIONALLY**, we provide a .sh script in **/behaverify/REPRODUCIBILTY/2024\_SEFM/MoVe4BT/install\_MoVe4BT.sh** to install MoVe4BT.
 It is possible to run MoVe4BT through docker webtop, but this is not something we were able to automate.

 ---